ToyibOtus/sql-data-warehouse-project/README.md

 #### Objectives

-Generate an SQL-based analytics that provides detailed insights into:
+Generate an SQL-based analytics that provide detailed insights into:

 * **Customer Behaviour**
 * **Product Performance**